 All our school uniform can be purchased from the school office.
 Other school sundries are available too such as PE Kits, book bags and water bottles.
+We also have a selection of pre-loved uniform.

 Please note that during the Summer Term pupils must wear enclosed shoes.
 For Health and Safety reasons, no flip flops/Crocs etc. are allowed.